SorenHelhoski/Combined-Distributions/README.md

 # Combined-Distributions
 The Final Step of the Ejecta Search Process

-Basin.txt is the input file
+Basin.txt and Sample_Sites are the input files

 0_Prime_Data is the input raw data